danielfrg/storm-sklearn/README.md

 =============

-This is an example project to run a storm topology to run for making realtime classification based on an scikit-learn model.
+This is an example project to run a storm topology to run for making real time classification based on an scikit-learn model.

 One of the main differences is that streamparse is not going to create any virutalenvs on this case salt it's going to use the conda virtualenv